Asushi2000/digital_technologies_finalwebpage/md/assignment1.md

 | **Studies** | Master's in Intercultural Studies, English |
 | **Degree** | Bachelor's in International Relations and Media |

 I am currently enrolled in Intercultural Studies, a masters programme by Aarhus University.
 The current courses I am enrolled in are…
 1. Digital Technologies in the Humanities
 2. Sustainability as a Way of Life
 3. Intercultural Projects in a Transnational World

-This website will be the assignment for Digital Technologies in the Humanities and I would like to exhibit some significant connections between seemingly unaligned fields, humanities and digital technologies.

-Aside from my studies, I am involved in a sustainable startup program run by Deep Green Innovators that are provided by Aarhus, Aalborg, Copenhagen, and Copenhagen Business Universities.
+Aside from my studies, I am involved in a sustainable startup program run by Deep Green Innovators that are provided by Aarhus, Aalborg, Copenhagen, and Copenhagen Business Universities which gave me insights on my master thesis development.
+My master thesis is aimed to cover the alignment between sustainability and business communication in a sustainable startup journey.
+Through this experience in exploring sustainable communication and business alignment, it has come to my  realization that digital technology is deeply connected with intercultural studies in a sustainability manner as well.

 If you are interested, please click the link below to acquire further information!
 [DeepGreenInnovators](https://www.deepgreeninnovation.com/)